Staying safe & enjoying the outdoors responsibly

 Camping is a great way to enjoy the West Highland Way and there are a range of campsites with facilities along the Way or you may choose to get even closer to nature by wild camping.

 Whichever way you choose to camp please ensure you do it responsibly and respectfully.
 Leave nothing but footprints and always follow the Scottish Outdoor Access Code – a practical guide to help everyone enjoy the outdoors responsibly.
 You can also view Wild Camping – A Guide to Good Practice produced by Mountaineering Scotland.

 Seasonal byelaws which affect how and where you can camp on the sections from Drymen to Crianlarich are in place between March and September so if you are planning on camping along the Way during this time it’s important to plan ahead.
-You can find out more about camping in the National Park here.
+In some areas along East Loch Lomond, during these months you can only camp in designated permit zones and campsites.
+The National Park website has more information about camping in this area.